Tablets vs. Capsules: Which One is Right for Your Supplement Brand?

 Are Capsules More Easily Digested and Absorbed Than Tablets?

 The next question you have to ask yourself is whether capsules are more easily digested and absorbed than tablets.

 Actually, if properly formulated they should both be roughly equal.
 This was demonstrated in one recent study [vi] where healthy male subjects consumed choline alfoscerate tablets and choline alfoscerate softgel capsules.
 The results were that both dosage forms had roughly the same level of absorption.

 Similar results were seen in a study [vii] in which tablets and capsules were used for medication.
 However, another study [viii] on a medication found that capsules had the best overall bioavailability compared to tablets.

 Yet another study [ix] on a combination of micro-nutrients showed contradictory results (depending upon the nutrient) for absorption between tablets and softgel capsules.

 TAKEAWAY: It seems that both tablets and capsules have good digestion and absorption.
 An exception, however, is with people who have impaired gastric pH conditions.
 For those people, capsules may be easier to digest [x].

 Does Size Matter When It Comes to Capsules vs. Tablets?

-How Do You Decide Which Ingredient Combination Goes into a Tablet or Capsule?
+How to Decide Whether an Ingredient Combination Goes into a Tablet or a Capsule?